Sukhvir2004/school_management/README.md

 # school_management
-This is my first git Repository
+This is my first git Repository my name is sukhvir singh